Manjot132/Manjot132/README.md

 - 👋 Hi, I’m Manjot Singh
-- 👀 I’m interested in WEB DEV
+- 👀 I’m a socialist and a communist
-- 🌱 I’m currently learning Backend Frameworks (.NET/Django/Spring)
+- 🌱 I know full stack
-- 💞️ I’m looking to collaborate on Full stack Projects
+- 💞️ working to empower socialist structures
 - 📫 To reach me ogeralt78@gmail.com